Planting Black-Eyed Susans

 • Watering can or hose

-Where to Plant Black-Eyed Susan
+Where to Plant Black-Eyed Susans

 This perennial prefers to grow in full sun with at least 6 hours of direct sun each day.
 Shading early in the morning or late in the day is also acceptable.
 They grow best in average-textured, well-draining soil that is on the lean side.
-Black-Eyed Susan is like other native prairie plants and thrives in poor soil.
+Black-Eyed Susans are like other native prairie plants and thrives in poor soil.
 Soil that is overly rich will encourage foliage growth while stunting blooming.

 large-drift-of-rudbeckgoldsturm.jpg